qcri-social/AIDR/Collector-API.md

   "statusMessage": "",
 }```

-## Get status of all running task
+## 3. Get the status of all running tasks
 GET: `/status/all`
 Example call: `.../fetcher/twitter/status/all`

-## Persist all running collections to disk
+## 4. Persist all running collections to disk
 GET: `/manage/persist`
 This service intended to use before deploying new versions of the system, so that a persisted copy of all running collections can be maintained for further run.
 This service creates a json file on the default application server location.

-## Run persisted collections after restart of app/machine
+## 5. Run persisted collections after restart of app/machine
 GET: `/manage/runPersisted`
 This service intended to be used after deploying a new version of the system so to run the persisted collection those were backed up before system shutdown.
 This service reads the persisted file from the disk and load collections.